 Warrants are securities that give the holder the right, but not the obligation, to purchase securities from an issuer at a fixed price within a certain time frame.
 Interest rate warrants are rights that are created by an issuer, typically a financial institution, entitling the holder to purchase, in the case of a call, or sell, in the case of a put, a specific bond issue or an interest rate index at a certain level over a fixed time period that can typically be exercised in the underlying instrument or settled in cash.
 Structured notes are securities for which the amount of principal repayments and/or interest payments is based upon the movement of one or more "factors."
-These factors include, but are not limited to, currency exchange rates, interest rates (such as the prime lending rate and LIBOR), a single security, basket of securities, indices (such as the S&P 500[®] Index) and commodities.
-Structured notes are securities for which the amount of principal repayments and/or interest payments is based upon the movement of one or more "factors."
-These factors include, but are not limited to, currency exchange rates, interest rates (such as the prime lending rate and LIBOR), a single security, basket of securities, indices (such as the S&P 500[®] Index) and commodities.
+These factors include, but are not limited to, currency exchange rates (such as the prime lending rate and LIBOR), a single security, basket of securities, indices (such as the S&P $500^{\ensurement{\mathematrix}}$ Interest rates (such as the prime lending rates, interest rates (such as the prime lending rate and LIBOR), a single security, basket of securities, and LIBOR), a single security, basket of securities, indices (such as the S&P $500^{\ensurement{\mathematrix}}$ Interest rates (such as the prime lending rates, interest rates (such as the prime lending rate and LIBOR), a single security, basket of securities, and LIBOR), a single security, basket of securities, indices (such as the S&P $500^{\ensurement{\mathematrix}}$ Interest rates (such as the S&P $500^{\ensurement{\mathematrix}}$ Interest rates) and commodities.